 Before you begin writing one word on the application, read every word in the guidelines.

 Guidelines are a great way for donors to weed out applications.
 A funder will often discard an application based on lack of compliance with guidelines.
 While this may seem strict, it is only fair that a funder may assume if an applicant is unable to follow simple instructions in the guidelines, they may not comply with the grant contract if funded.
 This is a great reason to contact the program officer if you have questions or something is unclear.

 I have read hundreds of pages of guidelines for a grant that allowed a maximum of 40 pages to be submitted.
 Every page is important.
 Be thorough and know everything being requested before you begin writing.

-Mandy Pearce is the founder of Funding for Good.
+Today’s article was written by Mandy Pearce, founder of Funding for Good.
 She’s an expert grant writer and fundraising coach.
 You can find more of her wisdom at www.fundingforgood.org.